anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-02.md

 # Module 2: Generate data for the lab

 In this module, we will generate data for the lab that we will persist in our data lake in Cloud Storage.
-We will generate two flavors of persistence formats - Parquet and Hudi to showcase performance variations.
+We will generate two flavors of persistence formats - Parquet and Hudi to showcase performance variations WRT BigLake queries.

 **Lab Module Duration:** <br>
 30 minutes